Vedanta Society: History

-Major Vedanta Societies in the West
+On Vivekananda's second trip to the west (1899-1900), he founded the Vedanta Society of Northern California in San Francisco.
+Vivekananda spent three months in the San Francisco Bay Area teaching Vedanta and attracting serious students.
+By 1906, the San Francisco society was based in a large Victorian house.

+Before returning to India he told his followers he would be succeeded by Swami Turiyananda.

+Major centers

 Vedanta Society of New York

-After Swami Vivekananda's celebrated appearance at the 1893 Parliament of Religions in Chicago, he went on a speaking tour of the mid-west and east coast of the United States.
+After the 1893 Parliament of Religions in Chicago, Swami Vivekananda went on a speaking tour of the Midwest and the East Coast.
 While in New York, he founded the first Vedanta Society in 1894.
-The pattern set by the New York Society has been carried forward with later centers, with a spiritual head from the Ramakrishna Order, and board of directors or trustees for managing the business of the center, for the education and ministering of the lay devotees, often referred to as students of Vedanta.
+The pattern set by the New York Society has been carried forward with later centres, with a spiritual head from the Ramakrishna Order, and board of directors or trustees for managing the business of the center, for the education and ministery of the lay devotees, often referred to as students of Vedanta.

-In 1895, Vivekananda broke off his speaking tour and held a 6-week retreat at Thousand Island Park, NY to train and initiate his first disciples, who would carry on the work after he returned to India.
-In 1897, Swami Abhedananda came from India to take over the work in New York, and for the first two decades of the 20th Century was the "...best-known Asian religious teacher in the United States".
-In 1921, the current location of the Society was able to be purchased through a gift by Miss Mary Morton, who was the daughter of the ex-Governor of New York, at 34 West Seventy First Street.
-Notable swamis who were the head of the NY Center include, Swami Paramananda, Swami Bodhananda (1906–1950), Swami Pavitrananada (1951–1977), Swami Tathagatananda (1977–2016), and the current head of Center is Swami Sarvapriyananda.
+In 1895, Vivekananda broke off his speaking tour and held a six-week retreat at Thousand Island Park, where he trained and initiated his first disciples to continue the work after his return to India.
+In 1897, Vivekananda sent Swami Abhedananda to lead the New York branch.
+For the first two decades of the 20th century, Swami Abhedananda was the "best-known Asian religious teacher in the United States."
+In 1921, the physical location of the Society (34 West Seventy First Street) was acquired through a gift from Mary Morton, daughter of a former governor of New York.
+Notable swamis who have led the new York Centre include Swami Paramananda, Swami Bodhananda (1906–1950), Swami Pavitrananada (1951–1977), Swami Tathagatananda (1977–2016), and the current head of Center is Swami Sarvapriyananda.